MonashMath/SCI1022/Git.md

 ### 1.8.1.
 Creating an account on GitHub
 <a id="markdown-creating-an-account-on-github" name="creating-an-account-on-github"></a>

 If you do not have already a GitHub account linked to your Monash e-mail, please open a new one by visiting the [GitHub signup page](https://github.com/join).
-Use preferably the same e-mail address that you previously used in [Section XXX](), e.g., your Monash e-mail address.
+Use preferably the same e-mail address that you previously used in [Section 1.6](#16-the-concept-of-staging-area-creating-our-first-commit), e.g., your Monash e-mail address.
 This is not actually mandatory, but highly recommended, as this set up will allow GitHub to link your Git activity (e.g., commits) to your GitHub user.

 ### 1.8.2.
 Connecting to GitHub with SSH keys
 <a id="markdown-connecting-to-github-with-ssh-keys" name="connecting-to-github-with-ssh-keys"></a>